-Three orange rosemary biscotti on a red napkin next to a cup of coffee, Christmas decor and a plate with more biscotti in the background.
+Buttery biscotti with orange, pine nuts, and rosemary on a red napkin next to a mug of coffee.
+A plate with more biscotti and Christmas table decor in the background.

 Key Ingredients